Alecu Beldiman: Origins and early life

 His son's birth came during the final stages of the Phanariote era.
 Alecu was born in 1760, either in Iași, the Moldavian capital, or in the smaller town of Huși.
 His maternal family was Greek.
 His mother, Maria, was the daughter of "publican Lefter" from Istanbul; her sister was married to Enache Kogălniceanu, the Moldavian chronicler and social reformer.
 The couple had an older daughter, Anastasia, and three younger sons: Iancu, Filip, and Dumitrache.
 Early on, Alecu became fluent in Greek and more unusually for his generation, also in French.
 He was educated at home and in private Greek schools—unlike Dumitrache, who was a graduate of the Princely Academy.

-He climbed steadily through the boyar hierarchy, becoming Ceauș in the Moldavian military forces in 1785; he was Serdar in 1789.
+The future chronicler climbed steadily through the boyar hierarchy, becoming Ceauș in the Moldavian military forces in 1785; he was Serdar in 1789.
 At age 34, Alecu became a Paharnic at the princely court of Michael Drakos Soutzos, before being moved to serve as Ispravnic in Neamț County.
 In 1800, under Prince Constantine Ypsilantis, Beldiman was appointed Pârcălab of Galați.
 Following his father's death, he became sole owner of several estates.
 One was Cornești, outside Iași; two others, Iezereni and Tețcureni, were in Bessarabia.
-Beldiman was married three times.
-His first wife, name unknown, was a member of the Romano clan; the second was Ileana, sister of the Logothete and poet Costache Conachi, making him in-laws with Nicolae Vogoride, future Kaymakam of Moldavia.
-Beldiman's final, childless, marriage was to Elena Greceanu.
+Beldiman was married three times, but scholars provide contradictory details on this issue.
+Literary historian George Călinescu reports that Beldiman's first wife, name unknown, was a member of the Romano clan; the second was Ileana, sister of the Logothete and poet Costache Conachi, making him in-laws with Nicolae Vogoride, future Kaymakam of Moldavia.
+Genealogist Vasile Panopol corrects such accounts, noting that Ileana (or Elena) Conachi was Beldiman's first wife, followed by Elena Costandache.
+A sister of the Spatharios Gheorghe Costandache, she bought him an urban estate in Iași; they were still married to each other in 1823, but she presumably died shortly after.
+Both authors agree that Beldiman's final, childless, marriage was to Elena Greceanu.